-Acknowledgments The first and third authors acknowledge the support of NSF grants CCF-0832787 and CCF-1064785.
+The first and third authors acknowledge the support of NSF grants CCF-0832787 and CCF-1064785.
 The second author was supported in part by NSF grant CCF-1018060.
+Part of this work was done while the second author was visiting the Simons Institute for the Theory of Computing, at the University of California, Berkeley.
 We also acknowledge stimulating conversations with Meena Mahajan, which occurred at the 2014 Dagstuhl Workshop on the Complexity of Discrete Problems (Dagstuhl Seminar 14121), and illuminating conversations with Stephen Fenner and Michal Koucký, which occurred at the 2014 Dagstuhl Workshop on Algebra in Computational Complexity (Dagstuhl Seminar 14391).
-We also thank Rutgers colleagues Richard Bumby, John Miller and Steve Miller, for helpful pointers to the literature, as well as helpful feedback from Pascal Koiran.
+We also thank Igor Shparlinski and our Rutgers colleagues Richard Bumby, John Miller and Steve Miller, for helpful pointers to the literature, as well as helpful feedback from Pascal Koiran and Russell Impagliazzo.
+We thank Daniel Kane for providing the observation that yields Corollary 6.